 There are several castles in Albania like Rozafa in Shkodra, Porto Palermo in Himara, and the Castle of Gjirokastra that are closely related to real or fictional women.
 Yet, the history of Kanina Castle in Vlora is related to the history of powerful women that ruled the castle.

-According to historians, the Amantini tribe was settled in Kanina area during the VI century BC.
+According to historians, the Amantini tribe was settled in the Kanina area during the VI century BC.
 The castle was seized by the Romans in 234 BC.
-Afterwards, it was ruled by the Byzantines, the House of Balsha, and the house of Gjergj Arianiti.
+Afterward, it was ruled by the Byzantines, the House of Balsha, and the house of Gjergj Arianiti.
 Later the Ottomans and the Venetians fought over the castle.

 Kanina and its sad ladies

 Eqerem Bej Vlora in his book ‘Kanina Castle and other scriptures’ quotes a Norman anonymous chronicle named “Breve Cronica normanna”.
 According to it, Crusader Bohemond of Taranto surrounded Kanina Castle during the Norman Campaign of 1081.
-Given that they couldn’t take seize the castle by force, they changed tactic.
+Given that they couldn’t take seize the castle by force, they changed tactics.
 The Normans convinced the wife of the Byzantine commander to kill her husband in exchange for a good reward.
 The women accepted and the Normans captured the castle.
-However, the vile tactic was disapproved by the father of Bohemond, Robert Guiscard and the traitor wife was imprisoned at Zvernec Monastery.
+However, the vile tactic was disapproved by the father of Bohemond, Robert Guiscard and the traitor’s wife was imprisoned at Zvernec Monastery.

 The second story is about Maria Frengu, a noblewoman from Kanina, or as Shakespeare would describe: Look like the innocent flower, but be the serpent under it.”

 Long story short, she would cause the death of her two husbands.
 The first was Kostandin Habaroni, a Byzantine statesman in Arbri Principate, and the second was, Admiral Filippo Kinardi, a vicegerent of the King of Naples.
-The reasons why she caused the death of her husbands was related to her brother-in-law, the Depot of Epirus Mihali II and his expansion goals.
+The reasons why she caused the death of her husband was related to her brother-in-law, the Depot of Epirus Mihali II and his expansion goals.